Who we are

 Professionally I have been the Chairman of the Nottingham & Derby Section of the Permanent Way Institution, and Chairman of the East Midlands Region of the Institution of Civil Engineers for two years from 2011-13.
 I do not see any conflict between civil engineering and the aims of a wildlife charity.
 It is a requirement of our institution to consider sustainability in our work; by using our skills and experience, engineers have much to offer in achieving a balance between the current and future needs of society and the conservation or creation of habitats for wildlife.

-My business experience means that I have been directly responsible at various times for financial administration, human resources, and business development; as well as technical aspects.
+My professional experience means that I have been directly responsible at various times for financial administration, human resources, and business development.
 More recently I have sat on the Sustainability Committee for the UK, and have established the local “Green Team” with a remit to minimize our use of resources, engage in the local community (especially regarding diversity), and improve staff wellbeing.

-I also have experience of establishing an ISO 9001 Quality Management System, and a BS11000 Collaborative Business Relationship system, as well as leading the local office through audits of these and other standards.
-Over the last few years I have also focused on Health, Safety & Welfare, providing guidance on company systems to over 1000 staff across the UK.
+I also have knowledge of establishing an ISO 9001 Quality Management System, and a BS11000 Collaborative Business Relationship system.
+Prior to retirement I focused on Health, Safety & Welfare, and sat on the Sustainability Committee, representing over 1000 staff across the UK.

 Simon Staples Nottinghamshire Wildlife Trust Trustee